7 Predictive Modeling

 Coefficients:

-We compare the true expected response curve (in yellow) to the estimates from the various polynomial models.
+We compare the true expected response curve (in yellow) to the estimated curve in blue.
+We see that they are not identical, but close.

 Suppose \(Y_i = f(x_i) + \epsilon_i\), where \(\epsilon_i\sim\mathcal{N}(0,\sigma)\).